gear-foundation/academy/docs/20-auction-gas-reservation/gas-reservation.md

 const RESERVATION_DURATION: u32 = 86400;
 ```

-Then we have to add the action for completing the transaction.

-We’ll add the action to the enum `AuctionAction` using:
+- Then, we have to add the action for completing the transaction.
+We'll add the action to the enum `AuctionAction` using the code below:

 ```rust
 #[derive(Encode, Decode)]